harrywang/bigdata-cookbook/README.md

 3. Use cookbook dependency manager Berkshelf to download external cookbooks: run `berks install` to download the external cookbook.
 If you are using Mac, the external cookbooks are downloaded to ~/.berkshelf/cookbooks.
 For example, I use java cookbook (https://supermarket.chef.io/cookbooks/java) to install Oracle Java 7 - you can change the attributes in .kitchen.yml file (such as java version, etc).

+4. Configuration (optional): the default system setting for this cookbook can be found in .kitchen.yml: Ubuntu 14.04, 2G RAM (512M is fine to run Hadoop example, more is need for Spark), some part forwarding settings.
+By default, this cookbook only setup hadoop with word count example.
+If you want to setup other systems, you need to uncomment the corresponding recipes in /recipes/default.rb.

-4. run `kitchen converge` to start a Ubuntu instance and related configuration.
+5. run `kitchen converge` to start a Ubuntu instance and related configuration.
 Make sure you have fast Internet access when running this cookbook - we need to get many packages during this process, e.g., hadoop package itself is 186M.
+If things goes well, you have a Ubuntu 14.04 running with hadoop configured.

     Other useful kitchen commands:
-    - `kitchen create`: In this step, Test Kitchen creates an instance of your virtual environment, for example, a CentOS 7 virtual machine.
+    - `kitchen create`: Test Kitchen creates an instance of your virtual environment, for example, a Ubuntu 14.04 virtual machine.
-    - `kitchen converge`: In this step, Test Kitchen applies your cookbook to the virtual environment.
+    - `kitchen converge`: Test Kitchen applies your cookbook to the virtual environment, it also creates an instance if not already existed.
-    - `kitchen login`: In this step, Test Kitchen creates an SSH session into your virtual environment.
+    - `kitchen login`: Test Kitchen creates an SSH session into your virtual environment.
-    - `kitchen destroy`: In this step, Test Kitchen shuts down and destroys your virtual environment.
+    - `kitchen destroy`: Test Kitchen shuts down and destroys your virtual environment.
-If things goes well, you have a Ubuntu 14.04 running with hadoop configured.

-5. login by running `kitchen login`
+6. login by running `kitchen login`

+    You need to login as the dbuser:
-    - `su hduser` enter 'test' as the password
+    - `su bduser` enter 'test' as the password
     - `cd ~` go to home
     - `source ~/.bashrc` to setup environment (optional, if done, you can use `start-all.sh`, `hadoop`, `hdfs` commands without specifying the full path below)

+    For Hadoop:
     - `/usr/local/hadoop/sbin/start-all.sh` to start hadoop use `jps` to check
     - `/usr/local/hadoop/bin/hdfs dfs -mkdir -p /data/input` create hadoop input folder `/usr/local/hadoop/bin/hdfs dfs -rm -R /data/input` to remove
-    - `/usr/local/hadoop/bin/hdfs dfs -copyFromLocal imagine.txt /data/input` copy text file to input folder
+    - `/usr/local/hadoop/bin/hdfs dfs -copyFromLocal ./data/imagine.txt /data/input` copy text file to input folder
     - `/usr/local/hadoop/bin/hdfs dfs -ls /data/input` to view the input folder
-    - `/usr/local/hadoop/bin/hadoop jar hadoop-streaming-2.6.0.jar -file /home/hduser/wc_mapper.py -mapper /home/hduser/wc_mapper.py -file /home/hduser/wc_reducer.py -reducer /home/hduser/wc_reducer.py -input /data/input/* -output /data/output` to run the word count python mapper and reducer
+    - `/usr/local/hadoop/bin/hadoop jar hadoop-streaming-2.6.0.jar -mapper /home/bduser/programs/hadoop/wc_mapper.py -reducer /home/bduser/programs/hadoop/wc_reducer.py -input /data/input/* -output /data/output` to run the word count python mapper and reducer
     - `/usr/local/hadoop/bin/hdfs dfs -ls /data/output` to view the output folder
     - `/usr/local/hadoop/bin/hdfs dfs -cat /data/output/part-00000` to view the word count result
     - `/usr/local/hadoop/bin/hdfs dfs -rm -R /data/output` remove the output folder first if you want to re-run the program.
     - http://localhost:50070/ you can see the WebUI, if you need to do other part-forwarding, you can edit .kitchen.yml file.
     - to shutdown the virtual Ubuntu, run `sudo poweroff`

+    For Spark:
+    - `cd /home/bduser/spark-1.6.0-bin-hadoop2.6`
+    - To run Spark interactively in a Python interpreter: `./bin/pyspark --master local[2]`, the --master option specifies the master URL for a distributed cluster, or local to run locally with one thread, or local[N] to run locally with N threads.
+    - Run an example: `./bin/spark-submit examples/src/main/python/pi.py 10`

-6. if you want to wipe out everything and start with a clean slate (in case something messed up), you can simply run `kitchen destroy` and then `kitchen converge` - Note: everything on the old virtual Ubuntu is deleted.
+7. if you want to wipe out everything and start with a clean slate (in case something messed up), you can simply run `kitchen destroy` and then `kitchen converge` - Note: everything on the old virtual Ubuntu is deleted.

 ### Cookbook Structure
 You can use `tree` to generate the tree below.